-- The -g option specifies the primary group, which must be the Oracle Inventory group, for example oinstall - The -G option specifies the secondary groups, which must include the OSDBA group and if required, the OSOPER group.
-For example, dba or dba, oper - 2.
-Set the password of the oracle user:
+- Choose the appropriate menu items to create the oracle user, specifying the following information: - In the Primary GROUP field, specify the Oracle Inventory group, for example - In the Group SET field, specify the OSDBA group and if required, the OSOPER group.
+For example, dba or dba, oper.